 "That Stephen and I were debating about Terrell, that's just misinformation," Jones said regarding his son, the club's vice president.
 "That's just not accurate.
 I don't know where that comes from.
 That's just total misinformation.
 And the thing is that nobody would know that except for me or Stephen, and I know Stephen didn't tell you.
 So whoever else said that happened is just wrong.
 It's just speculation, as far as us debating."

-In fairness to Werder, he never reported that father and son were debating the topic.
+For the record, Werder never reported that father and son were debating the topic.
 He had sources telling him that Stephen Jones was preparing to lobby for T.O.'s departure.
 Who knows?
-Maybe he never got around to having that conversation -- especially after it was reported that he was leaning in that direction.
-And since Jerry Jones is the only one in the organization allowed to speak, we won't be hearing from Stephen on this topic.
+Maybe Stephen never got around to having that conversation -- especially after it was reported that he was leaning in that direction.
+And since Jerry Jones is the only one in the organization allowed to speak, we won't be hearing Stephen's side of this.